 - Requires a lot of monthly spend (above S$5,000) to truly maximize benefit

 Highest Flat Rate Cashback Rewards: UOB One Card

 If you are looking for a flat rate cashback card, you cannot over look UOB One Card.
 It has the highest flat rate of 5% cashback in the country.
 While it is somewhat complicated to use, it could be an excellent choice for consumers who are willing to manage their expenses closely and make effort to maximize their awards.
 With this card, you can earn up to S$1,200 of cash rebate per year at maximum rate of 5%.

 The only caveat is that you have to spend a certain amount around S$2,000 consistently every month.
 Not meeting this condition for even one month could lower your cashback significantly.
-Given this, we think UOB One is suitable for people who have high visibility on their monthly expenses like families with large recurring or fixed expenditures.
+Given this, we think UOB One is suitable for people who have very consistent monthly expenses, i.e. families with large and recurring or fixed expenditures.

 Pros of UOB One Card